Boston College Trustees: $1.3B Revenue, $1.3B Expenses

 - 2023

 On revenue, Boston College Trustees is among the largest U.S. nonprofits: $1.3B in 2023 reported revenue.
 Organizations at this scale typically operate hospitals, university systems, or national federations — the financial pattern looks more like a corporation than the small-charity stereotype.
-Boston College Trustees directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Boston College Trustees runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Revenue trend is mildly positive across the five-year filing window — modest growth, consistent with stable funding sources keeping pace with organizational costs.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Boston College Trustees reports $7.5M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $1.3B in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Boston College Trustees sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Boston College Trustees Compares

-Boston College Trustees directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 6 points below the Education category average.
-The organization holds 60.5 months of operating reserves, indicating strong financial stability.
+Boston College Trustees earns a NonprofitTruth efficiency grade of C (55/100).
+That is 9 points below the Education category average.
+Compensation for current officers and key employees represents 0.55% of total revenue.
+The organization holds 60.5 months of operating reserves, indicating strong financial cushion.

 Revenue History